team-decent/decent-bench/docs/source/developer.rst

     - Scope can be a subpackage, module or build tool, e.g. metrics, costs, or sphinx.
     - Max 72 characters per line.
     - Capitalize but do not punctuate subject.
+    - Start subject and description with a verb.
     - Use imperative mood in subject and description.
     - Description explains what changes and why it changes.
     - If the PR has a related issue but doesn't close it, skip the "closes"-keyword and simply reference the issue.